platformsh/platformsh-docs/docs/src/overview/dedicated.md

 * The master branch with three-Virtual Machine
 * Backup on Production does not freeze in the process.
 * You can deploy your application in any of our [supported cloud providers](development/faq.md#which-geographic-zones-does-platformsh-cover).

-You cannot perform the following:

-* Use PostgreSQL or Kafka (The support for those is upcoming).